 CCSS Audit Process | How to Start It?

-Certified CCSS Systems have been independently evaluated and audited against 31 aspect controls of the CryptoCurrency Security Standard.
+Certified CCSS Systems have been independently evaluated and audited against aspect the CryptoCurrency Security Standard.
 Systems that earn Level 1, Level 2, or Level 3 designations have proven they are robust, resilient, and rooted in best practices.
 Learn more about the CCSS and how to get your system(s) certified below.

 The first step to getting audited is to select a CCSSA.